 2. Play on the Crab Island Adventure Tour

 It’s hard to beat all the activities on the Crab Island Adventure Tour.
-This 4 hour boat excursion takes you to 2 different places during the excursion.
-The first stop is at the Gulf Islands National Seashore, where you will find an inflatable water park set up for tour boat guests to enjoy as well as snorkeling, seashelling, kayaking, and paddleboarding for 2 hours.
-(All the activities are included in the ticket price.)
-After you’ve worn the kids out, the boat will head over to Destin’s famous Crab Island sandbar, where you can relax while floating in the water and enjoying the festivities there.
-There is a lot to do and see at Crab Island and a trip is never complete for us without getting ice cream from Jimmy’s ice cream boat, ordering cajun boiled peanuts from Robbie’s red peanut boat or a fresh coconut from Wild Destin, or a burger from Reef Burger’s floating restaurant (food vendors are NOT included in the ticket price).
-This item is grown-up tested and approved, too! ;) Click here for more information on the Crab Island Adventure Tour.
+This captained boat excursion takes you to 2 different places during the excursion.
+The first stop is at the Gulf Islands National Seashore, where you will find an inflatable water park set up for tour boat guests to enjoy as well as snorkeling, seashelling, kayaking, and paddleboarding.
+(All the activities are included in the ticket price, at a fraction of what it would cost to do them all separately.)
+After you’ve worn the kids out, the boat will head over to Destin’s famous Crab Island sandbar, where you can relax and unwind while floating in the beautiful waist-deep water before the boat ride back to the dock.
+Bring a cooler with food and drinks (alcohol is ok for mom and dad if you like!)and enjoy your refreshments as you take in the scenery at the sandbar.
+Click here for more information on the Crab Island Adventure Tour.

 3. Tour the Gulfarium